Golden-Secure/Xss-Secure/README.md

-# Xss-Secure Scanner - Golden Secure
+# Xss-Secure - Golden Secure

 ## Overview
 Golden Secure's XSS Vulnerability Scanner is a powerful cybersecurity tool designed to identify Cross-Site Scripting (XSS) vulnerabilities in web applications.
 The tool collects historical URLs associated with a domain, injects XSS payloads, and tests them using Selenium to detect exploitable XSS vulnerabilities.